Eco-Gaming/reddit-lemmy-bot/README.md

 # reddit-lemmy-bot

+This project has been discontinued, as it is not feasible to transfer comments from reddit to lemmy.

 This is supposed to become a bot that will archive certain reddit posts to lemmy, including all comments.

 It uses a modified version of [geddit](https://github.com/kaangiray26/geddit) to access data from Reddit.